-This page is dedicated to the memory of my love, James Sangster, his photography, some of our relationship stories, and brain cancer awareness as we traveled our journey!
+This page is dedicated to the memory of my hubby, James Sangster, his photography, some of our relationship stories, and brain cancer awareness as we traveled our journey!
 My prayer is that others, especially women, will be encouraged in their marriages, grief, healing and care giving.
-Updates will be made weekly.
+Check periodically for updates.

-I lost the love of my life, my dear hubby July 21, 2012, after a 10 month battle with Glioblastoma (GBM) brain cancer.
-Everything is still so surreal to me and most days I actually think I am waking up from a horror of a dream, then I turn over and look at his obituary.
-I cannot really tell you how great my pain is in this loss, especially since my sister died less than a month before he did.
-I can only explain it as the feeling of one-half of your body going to sleep, being paralyzed or disappearing and you have to try and get used to life without it.
+I lost my dear hubby July 21, 2012, after a 10 month battle with Glioblastoma (GBM) brain cancer.
+By the time we found out he had it, we didn’t have much time remaining to share.
+Its been over a year after his death and things still seem kind of surreal some days, but I press forward.
+I cannot explain the pain of this loss, especially since my sister died less than a month before he did.
+I can only explain it as the feeling of one-half of your body going to sleep, being paralyzed or disappearing and you have to get used to life without it.

-We were truly one unit and it was more like salt and pepper, white on rice; just a couple and the very best of friends.
-Sure we had our faults and separated a couple of times, but the love that we shared out weighed any circumstances and we always came together again.
+We walked as one and were the very best of friends.
+Sure we had our faults as many marriages experience, and separated a couple of times, but the love that we shared made us see the value in sticking together.
 His belief was that God had joined us together and it was for life, until death separated us.
 I agreed, with some resistance along the way, of course.
 He was years my senior and we would not have had it any other way because he taught me more about life, marriage and how to be a wife; his wife.
-We were perfect for each other, and in the end, I served and took care of him until he gave his last breath.
+We were perfect for each other for that phase of my life, and in the end, I served and took care of him until he gave his last breath.

 He was a true soldier and a Vietnam Veteran.
 He wanted to continue to serve the people when he left the military, so he joined the Chicago Police department.
 He served faithfully for over 20 years until he retired in February 2011, 1 day after my 40th birthday (happy birthday to me huh?).
-He adjusted well and we got a studio where he focused on his passion for photography and I did my passion of helping to empower women and girls in the community.
-8 months into his retirement and 5 days into us rededicating ourselves to our marriage and loving each other for life, he was diagnosed with brain cancer.
+He adjusted well and we rented a studio where he focused on his passion for photography and I did my passion of helping to empower women and girls in the community.
+8 months into his retirement and 5 days into us rededicating ourselves to our marriage and promoting how wonderful the union of marriage can be, he was diagnosed with brain cancer.